hv0905/HacknetOS/readme.md

 cmake --build . # Build the project
 ```

+> Currently, the project is only supported to be built on windows platfrom, using MSVC toolchain.(But using other
+> generator such as Ninja is supported)
+>
+> The cross-platform support is under consideration!
+>

 We are strongly suggest using the following Code Editor to develop:

 - CLion